braitsch/ofxParagraph/readme.md

 **ofxParagraph** uses [ofxSmartFont](https://github.com/braitsch/ofxSmartFont) for font management which allows you to safely share ofxParagraph fonts with the rest of your application.

-This requires you to clone the repository recursively.
+This requires you to clone the repository recursively if you don't already have it installed.

 	git clone --recursive git@github.com:braitsch/ofxParagraph.git